Exploring Scottish cities of Dundee and Edinburgh on a budget trip.

 Since I saw the fog in the morning, I was thinking about a composition: the Tay Road Bridge, 2.4 Km (1.5 miles) long structure, disappearing in the fog before it reaches the opposite shore.
-So I went to see if I can capture it.
-Yes, I could, exactly like that.
+So I went to see if I could capture it.
+And yes...

 The weather had no effort to change whatsoever, and the temperature dropped soon.
 So I went back to the station.

 The train ride was nice, taking me to Edinburgh through Forth Bridge.
-Well, and it was also the last fun thing I’ve done that day.
-Not that there wouldn’t anything to do in Edinburgh - the city was very vital when I’ve arrived; However, all the wet clothes were freezing cold now.
+Well, and it was also the last fun thing I did that day.
+Not that there wouldn’t anything to do in Edinburgh – the city felt vital when I arrived; However, all the wet clothes were freezing cold now.
 That wasn’t anything enjoyable, so I went directly to a hostel, and after a warm shower, I had supper and called it a day.
 Because I went to bed relatively early, I was up and ready early the next morning.

 Edinburgh is the capital and the second-most populous city in Scotland.
 It’s famous for its historic center, which is a UNESCO heritage site.
 And truly, the whole area is unique.

 The downtown is all consistent, the streets have very uniform taste.
 Not that there wouldn’t be any new buildings incorporated, but they are a bit further from the main area..

 ...and they just fit in right.
 The atmosphere feels great, and it encourages to explore.

 I passed by two cathedrals and ended at the castle's entrance, where the rain started again.

 Since the summer season is already gone, nothing opens before 9:30.
 This discovered, I went into the Edinburgh College of Art to talk with people and get some info.
 Once this was done, the rain quit already, and I walked to the Holyrood Park for a vantage point.